-Get ADHD Assessment & Multisensory Learning Support in Belmore.
+ADHD Assessment & Multisensory Learning Support in Belmore.

-Learning with ADHD & ADD.
+Enhancing Learning with ADHD & ADD.

-Whilst it’s typical for young children to experience occasional challenges with focus and behaviour, children with ADHD do not simply outgrow it – the symptoms persist as they get older.
-The symptoms can be considered severe and often lead to difficulties in school, at home, and in social interactions with peers.
+Whilst it’s usual for young children to face occasional struggles with concentration and behaviour, those with ADHD do not simply grow out of it – the symptoms persist as they mature.
+These symptoms can be quite severe and are known to cause difficulties in academic settings, within the family, and when interacting with peers.

 ADHD Assessment Belmore